On dispersive quantization and fractalization for the Kawahara equation: Smoothing estimates

-This final section is devoted to proving Proposition \ref{thm1}.
-For the purpose, we first write the equation \eqref{KA} on the Fourier transform side as in \eqref{fwdk3} and substitute $u_k(t)=w_k(t)e^{-i(k^5-\alpha k^3)t}$.
-We then use differentiation by parts to drag the phase down from the oscillation arising in this process.
-This makes it possible to utilize decay from the resulting large denominators.
-On the other hand, the order of the nonlinearity is increased from quadratic to cubic, but we decompose the related trilinear term into two parts, resonant and nonresonant terms, and use the restricted norm method of Bourgain to control the delicate nonresonant ones.
+This final section is dedicated to proving Proposition \ref{thm1}.
+To do this, we first transcribe the equation \eqref{KA} in terms of the Fourier transform as presented in \eqref{fwdk3} and make the substitution $u_k(t)=w_k(t)e^{-i(k^5-\alpha k^3)t}$.
+Next, we employ differentiation by parts to drag the phase down from the oscillation arising in this process.
+This approach enables the utilization of decay of the resulting large denominators.
+Moreover, while the degree of nonlinearity is elevated from quadratic to cubic, we split the associated trilinear term into resonant and nonresonant components and employ Bourgain's restricted norm method to control the delicate nonresonant components effectively.